 Section of Child Neurology

-The Section of Neurology at SCHC is very active both clinically and academically.
+The Section of Neurology is very active both clinically and academically.
 The section sees approximately 8000 outpatient visits and 800 inpatient admissions/consults per year.
 The neurology physicians, nurse practitioners, neuropsychologists, social worker, and administrative support staff all work together as a family to deliver comprehensive and compassionate care to our patients.
 St. Christopher’s Hospital for Children is located in one of the economically poorest communities in the country with a largely Hispanic population.
 Our mission echoes the mission of the hospital to deliver the best neurologic care to the underserved community we share.

 The Section of Neurology enjoys seeing general neurology patients in addition to subspecialties including neuromuscular diseases, sleep medicine, and refractory epilepsy.
 We are active members of the St. Christopher’s community and approach patients with a multidisciplinary mindset.
 To that end, we actively collaborate with other team members such as cardiology and rehabilitation services for children with neuromuscular diseases, or the metabolic dietician and neurosurgery for nonmedical treatments for refractory epilepsy such as the ketogenic diet and epilepsy surgery.